cuchi/site/source/docs/setup.md

 ### source

 Source folder.
 This is where you put your site's content.
-Hexo ignores hidden files and files or folders whose names are prefixed with `_` (underscore) - except the `_posts` folder.
+Hexo ignores hidden files or folders whose names are prefixed with `_` (underscore) - except the `_posts` folder.
 Renderable files (e.g. Markdown, HTML) will be processed and put into the `public` folder, while other files will simply be copied.

 ### themes